helgeholm/randy/README.md

-All functions are based on a JavaScript implementation of [WELL-1024a](http://en.wikipedia.org/wiki/Well_equidistributed_long-period_linear), with 53-bit precision.
+All functions are based on a JavaScript implementation of [WELL-1024a](http://en.wikipedia.org/wiki/Well_equidistributed_long-period_linear), with up to 53-bit precision.
 The reason for this is that the built-in `Math.random()` function is [implementation-dependent](http://www.ecma-international.org/publications/standards/Ecma-262.htm) and therefore of very limited usefulness, as you risk running into